xuhong98/FocusTime/README.md

-= FocusTime
+# FocusTime
-:toc:
-:toc-title:
-:toc-placement: preamble
-:sectnums:
-:imagesDir: images
-:stylesDir: stylesheets
-ifdef::env-github[]
-:tip-caption: :bulb:
-:note-caption: :information_source:
-endif::[]
-ifdef::env-github,env-browser[:outfilesuffix: .adoc]

-== Product Overview
+## Part 0: Product Overview
 FocusTime is an Android app that helps you avoid distractions of your phone by disabling a list of apps in a time period set by you.
-You will get punished one-minute-long annoying music if you failed to be focused during that time period. +
+You will get punished one-minute-long annoying music if you failed to be focused during that time period.
 Feeling interested?
-Explore more on FocusTime https://www.youtube.com/watch?v=pva4EdHzUVc&t=15s[in one video]!
+Explore more on FocusTime <a href="https://www.youtube.com/watch?v=pva4EdHzUVc&t=15s">in one video</a>!

-== Features
+## Part 1: Features
 image::description.png[width="300"]

-=== Blacklisted apps
+### 1.1 Blacklisted apps
 A list of apps will be provided by FocusTime and you can select a list of apps that you don't want to be distrated by. + Then you can set a timer. +
 When the timer starts, those apps on the blacklist will be disabled.